killermann/facilitator-cards/content/cards/echoed-dialogue.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "One person shares for 30 seconds.
-The listener then repeats word for word, or as best they can, what the speaker said.
-If the echo back is satisfactory then the listener can then share for 30 seconds.
+explanation: "Given a prompt or question, one partner shares for 30 seconds.
+The listener then echoes word-for-word, as best they can, what the speaker said.
+If the echo is satisfactory (the original speaker decides), the original listener becomes the speaker and shares their response for 30 seconds.
 If not, the original speaker re-iterates, and the listener tries again.
-Repeat."
+Repeat with new prompts, new pairs, or both."
 longer_context: ""
 external_link: ""
 general_notes: ""